 Well switches, tanks and more.

-An expansion tank is an apparatus used to limit the pressure caused by thermal expansion.
-When your water is heated by your water heater, the water is expanding raising the pressure putting more strain on the system.
-The expansion tank absorbs this increased pressure due to its balloon-like innards.
+A device used to control the pressure brought on by thermal expansion is known as an expansion tank.
+The system is put under extra stress when your water heater heats your water since the water expands, increasing the pressure.
+The expansion tank’s balloon-like interior allows it to absorb the added pressure.
 Contact Superior Plumbing and Drains, LLC today by calling us at (704) 813-2888 to take care of your Belmont water leaks issues!
 Superior Plumbing and Drains, LLC is located in Gastonia, NC.

 “Folks at Superior Plumbing do a great job and have a excellent attention to detail.
 Holden does good quality work and is a great communicator in an engagement.
 I’d highly recommend the company.” – Christopher Christy

 “Our toilet was overflowing, and we reached out to Superior Plumbing to help us.
 Que came out first thing and got it done.
 He was very professional and did a great job.
 This might just be me, but one other thing I really liked was that he left the bathroom clean.
 Thank you so much for the quick response and thank you Que for everything.” – Himani Sharma